- Case Studies

 What is contributing to this decline?
 Based on recent studies as well as anecdotal observations and trends on how organizations are currently employing this approach, there appears to be a number of factors at work:

-Pressure to reduce costs – While organizations recognize and have benefited from the assessment centre approach and methodology, there is significant pressure to find ways to be more efficient and cost effective in their talent management practices.
+- – While organizations recognize and have benefited from the assessment centre approach and methodology, there is significant pressure to find ways to be more efficient and cost effective in their .
 This has led to corner cutting and a disregard for best practices.
 There has been an alarming trend in the use of “assembly line” or “off the shelf” approaches that have commoditized this valuable process.

 Increasingly I see the impact of these factors as I work with organizations that are trying to clean up the mess of failed assessment programs and with participants who have had bad experiences and are skeptical whether they will get valuable insights from another leadership assessment.
 How can organizations refresh their assessment centre methodology to create a more realistic experience for candidates and gain relevant insights for their leadership development efforts?
-I’ll answer those questions in Part 2 of my blog: Assessment Centres: Time for a Fresh Approach.
+I’ll answer those questions in : Assessment Centres: Time for a Fresh Approach.